jiangtian616/JHenTai/README.md

 - If you're using Windows 11 and can't launch app, try to run jhentai.exe in compatibility mode.
 - If it's blocked by Windows Defender, Please trust it.

-Install for MacOS: download .dmg.
+Install for MacOS(No maintenance): download .dmg.
 - Trust it in system setting.
 - If you use a proxy server, set proxy address at network setting page.